 Using the plan

-Of the immediate annuity plans in the market, LIC’ Jeevan Akshay VII is a top choice because of its competitive annuity rates taken with Central Government backing and sovereign guarantee which make it a trust-worthy vehicle to park such a large lumpsum for such a long period.
+Of the immediate annuity plans in the market, LIC’ Jeevan Akshay 7 is a top choice because of its competitive annuity rates taken with Central Government backing and sovereign guarantee which make it a trust-worthy vehicle to park such a large lumpsum for such a long period.

 - With their predictable cash flows but low effective returns, immediate annuity plans are clearly for investors who cannot actively manage their money post-retirement and value certainty of income over bang for every buck.